Cherreads

 Synopsis

-n the heart of Geneara, a mysterious blue comet looms in the sky—a harbinger of chaos, transformation, and the unknown.
+In the heart of Geneara, a mysterious blue comet looms in the sky—a harbinger of chaos, transformation, and the unknown.
 When the government’s experiments with forbidden cosmic forces spiral out of control, humanity is left facing the fallout of their arrogance.
-The comet’s impact unleashes blue moon dust across the land, granting magical powers to some, while others succumb to monstrous transformations—their bodies warped, their minds fractured.
-Caught in the chaos are Absynthe, a fiery rebel with unyielding loyalty; Synthena, a radiant optimist tethered to hope; Obsidian, a clever jokester masking hidden fears; Travis, a stoic protector guarding more than just secrets; and Celestia, a gamer who uses quick wit to outmaneuver danger.
-Together, they must navigate the growing horrors of their changed world—facing corrupted creatures, unraveling government conspiracies, and discovering the true purpose of the cosmic comet.
-But as transformations spiral out of control and the monstrous threat grows, the group begins to uncover the comet’s deeper meaning: the remnants of a dying civilization, desperately reaching out across the stars.
+The comet’s impact unleashes blue moon dust across the land, granting extraordinary abilities to some while others succumb to monstrous mutations—their bodies warped, their minds fractured.
+Caught in the chaos are: Absynthe – A fiery rebel with unyielding loyalty, determined to protect what remains.
+Synthena – A radiant optimist tethered to hope, refusing to let the world crumble.
+Obsidion – A clever jokester masking hidden fears, now standing at the edge of something darker.
+Travis – A stoic protector guarding more than just secrets, carrying burdens unseen.
+Celestia – A strategist who turns survival into a game, outmaneuvering danger with quick wit.
+Together, they must navigate the growing horrors of their changed world—facing corrupted creatures, unraveling government conspiracies, and uncovering the true purpose of the cosmic comet.
+But as transformations spiral out of control and the monstrous threat grows, the group begins to uncover the comet’s deeper meaning—the remnants of a dying civilization, desperately reaching out across the stars.
 Will the secrets they unearth save their fractured world—or doom them all to a fate far worse than extinction?

 VIEW MORE